 Cleaning

 We advise you to professionally clean your property prior to the commencement of the tenancy.
-If you do not wish to do so, your tenant has no obligation to do the same when they leave.

 We recommend the services of an independent inventory clerk to produce the inventory report.
 This report will list, in fine detail, all the fixtures, fittings, furniture, schedule of condition and include meter readings.
 This report will be used at the end of the tenancy to determine any damages.
 If there is no inventory report, it is unlikely that you will be awarded damages against the deposit.